FOR IMMEDIATE RELEASE

 Founded and designed by the Lower Polk CBD in in 2017, the Lower Polk Tenant Landlord Clinic is a unique coalition of several diverse organizations which work together synergistically to prevent homelessness before it starts.
 The TLC does this by keeping people stably housed in their current places of abode.

-Our partners include the San Francisco Bar Association’s Conflict Intervention Service (BASF/CIS), University of California Hastings College of the Law (UC Hastings), and the San Francisco Apartment Owners Association (SFAA).
+Our partners include the San Francisco Bar Association’s Conflict Intervention Service (BASF/CIS) and University of California Hastings College of the Law (UC Hastings).

 We are funded by a generous grant from the San Francisco Mayor’s Office of Housing and Community Development (MOHCD).